gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

 There are some OSGi abstract components that can be extended to easy components creation:

-* AnnotationDynamicConfiguration: Provides management of some annotation attributes
+* AnnotationClassDynamicConfiguration: Provides management of some annotation attributes
 * PropertiesDynamicConfiguration: Provides management of some properties file
 * XmlDynamicConfiguration: Provides management of some XML file
 * FileDynamicConfiguration: Provides access to some file